 Below is important information about Wartburg Castle you need to know during your visit:

 - To visit the Wartburg Castle, you must endure a long climb uphill.
 Children are allowed to ride donkeys up the hill.

-- From the Wartburg Castle, you can enjoy amazing views of the Thurigian forest landscape.
+- From the Wartburg Castle, you can enjoy amazing views of the Thuringian forest landscape.
 Don’t forget to enjoy this view!

 - It is free to roam and explore the castle grounds.
 This is a great view to examine the architecture up-close.

 - There are guided tours inside the castle.
 It costs 9 Euros for adults and these guided tours are in English.
 The museum is also open for visitors.
 It costs 5 Euros.

-- Some of the highlights inside the castle include Martin Luther’s study, Residence of the Counts, Elizabeth’s Boudoir, Landgrave’s Hall, Troubdours’ Hall, and the Banquet Hall.
+- Some of the highlights inside the castle include Martin Luther’s study, Residence of the Counts, Elizabeth’s Boudoir, Landgrave’s Hall, Troubadours’ Hall, and the Banquet Hall.